-Periodontal Disease Treatment in Midtown Manhattan
+Gum Disease Treatment in Midtown East Manhattan NYC

-Periodontal disease such as gingivitis and periodontitis is a silent disease that can lead to tooth loss, cancer, heart attacks, strokes, and the list goes on.
+Periodontal (gum) disease such as gingivitis and periodontitis is a silent disease that can lead to tooth loss, cancer, heart attacks, strokes, and the list goes on.
 It is estimated that about 85 percent of the population has some stage of the disease.
 Periodontal disease may start in your mouth, but can spread throughout your body and cause or increase the risk of many life-threatening illnesses.
 Some signs of periodontal disease are:

 - Swollen/Inflamed gums